Azure/Hadoop-Migrations/docs/impala/migration-approach.md

 Steps in migrating the Impala to HDInsight Hive

 - Compare the differences between Hive and Impala
-  - SQL Differences between Hive and Impala [Differences between Hive and Impala](https://docs.cloudera.com/documentation/enterprise/6/6.3/topics/impala_langref_unsupported.html)
+  - SQL Differences between Hive and Impala 1 [Differences between Hive and Impala](https://docs.cloudera.com/documentation/enterprise/6/6.3/topics/impala_langref_unsupported.html)
-  - SQL Differences between Hive and Impala [Differences between Hive and Impala](https://docs.cloudera.com/documentation/enterprise/6/6.3/topics/impala_langref_unsupported.html)
+  - SQL Differences between Hive and Impala 2 [Differences between Hive and Impala](https://docs.cloudera.com/documentation/enterprise/6/6.3/topics/impala_langref_unsupported.html)
 - Migrate metadata (HDInsight supports only Azure SQL Db for Metadata)
   - Migrating PostgresSQL to Azure SQLDB [Migrating PostgresSQL to Azure SQLDB](https://docs.microsoft.com/azure/dms/tutorial-postgresql-azure-postgresql-online)
   - Migrating MySQL to Azure SQLDB [Migrating MySQL to Azure SQLDB](https://docs.microsoft.com/azure/dms/tutorial-mysql-azure-mysql-offline-portal)
 - Create and export DDLs for Tables in Impala with above mentioned Scripts
 - Execute DDLs in already deployed HDInsight Hive
+- when we migrate from Impala to hive we have options to execute we have diffeent options and interfaces.
+Please refer the link for [Interactive Query In Azure HDInsight](https://docs.microsoft.com/azure/hdinsight/interactive-query/apache-interactive-query-get-started#execute-apache-hive-queries-from-interactive-query)

 ### Lift and Shift - IAAS

 Other options to migrate Impala Tables